 You can also skip the drama, too, and present the frozen toys to your kids.
 They’re still gonna think it’s pretty darn fun.

 To help minimize the mess, set your frozen toys in a pie pan, pyrex dish, or other container with a lip.
 Then place the container on a towel on the floor.

 You know I’m a big fan of process-based activities, and this kids’ science project is no exception.
 I set out a variety of tools for Lila to use, showed her the options, and then left her to her own devices.

-I recommend giving them something to hit with (like a plastic hammer), something to rub with (like a paintbrush), and then a few water-dropping toys (we used syringes and eye droppers).
-You can even say that Frozone has left these tools for you to work with, if that’s your shtick.
+Give them something to hit with (like a plastic hammer), something to rub with (like a paintbrush), and then a few water-dropping toys.

 Let the kids spend some time experimenting with the various tools.
 If they ask for others, feel free to provide them (within reason, obviously).